How to setup Document Management Software Part 1/3: Required Profile Attributes

 To get the same results at our office, we need to assign metadata or profile attributes to each document and email we save.
 This will allow us to search and view our documents in an efficient manner.

-In the typical law firm, if I was to save a document and had a DMS, a screen like this would appear:
+In the typical law firm, if I were to save a document and was using a Folder Structure, I would probably be doing something like this:

 Option 1: Client, Doc Type